What is the ERA Coalition?

 On the Hill

 We work with our partner organizations to provide a strong forum for all voices, inclusive and multi-generational.
 We are building the groundswell moving towards equality.

 In the States.
-On the local and state level, we host bi-weekly calls for advocates across the country in unratified sates to share strategies and resources.
+On the local and state level, we host bi-weekly calls for advocates across the country in unratified states to share strategies and resources.
 Our guests on those calls include U.S. Senators and Representatives and state legislators who are leaders on the ERA.
 ERA Coalition staff is often on the ground as states pursue ERA ratification.
-In 2019, that meant many sessions in Virginia and North Carolina and long distance advising and support to other states.
+In 2019, that meant many sessions in Virginia and North Carolina and long-distance advising and support to other states.

 On the Hill.
 On June 6, 2018, we helped organize a “shadow” hearing on the ERA convened by Congresswoman Carolyn Maloney and attended by more than a dozen members of Congress.
 On April 30, 2019, we helped Judiciary Committee Chair Jerry Nadler organize the first official congressional hearing on the Equal Rights Amendment in more than 36 years.
 In 2019, we gave substantive briefings on the ERA to Senate and House of Representatives staffers, working with Senators Ben Cardin and Lisa Murkowski, and Representatives Jackie Speier and Carolyn Maloney.
 We assist on a daily basis with building support for the ERA in the Senate and House—seeking co-sponsors for legislation and opportunities to move the process forward.